Eriksson Ek gets 2 goals as Wild chase Fleury, top Vegas 4-3

 The tie lasted until Kaprizov padded his NHL rookie points lead early in the third, 25 seconds after Nicolas Hague was called for hooking on Mats Zuccarello.
 After Fleury denied a slap shot by Zuccarello and Nick Bjugstad kept alive the rebound, Kaprizov knocked in the puck for his seventh goal of the season.

-The 23-year-old Russian dropped to one knee, pumped his arm and banged his shoulder against the glass to celebrate the end of an eight-game, 0-for-20 slide by his team’s power play.
-Kaprizov has 20 points in 24 games for the Wild, whose last power-play goal was on Feb.
+The 23-year-old Kaprizov has 20 points in 24 games for the Wild, whose last power-play goal was on Feb.
 22 at San Jose.
 They are 2 for 29 at home this season.

 The Wild (15-8-1), who beat the Golden Knights (16-6-1) here on Monday, are two points behind them with St. Louis (15-8-4) in between.
 Minnesota is 9-2-1 in its last 12 games.